TEBandCo/ModmailChecker/README.md

 Then, edit modmailChecker.py with the subreddit mail to be checked.
 Next, edit the badWords list with words (or phases) you want checked.

-Now, just run the script, it'll run constantly so may be a good idea to cron job it.
+Now, just run the script, it'll run constantly so may be a good idea to cron job it to run at regular intervals.